 - promoting the importance of fertility education by increasing young people’s awareness of the facts about fertility, dispelling myths and equipping a new generation with information which can help them make informed decisions about their futures

 How you can help

-If you are happy to share your story with the media in order to help raise awareness of what it is like to face fertility issues, please contact FNUK media relations officer Catherine Hill at email@example.com
+If you are happy to share your story with the media in order to help raise awareness of what it is like to face fertility issues, please contact FNUK digital and media communications officer Natalie Aminoff at email@example.com.

 Don’t forget: if you are holding a fundraising or information event let us know, or tag us in your post so we can promote it on our social media platforms.

 Fertility Week: changing perceptions, providing support and raising funds.